 Visit our FAQs to see if there's a common question you have about the road!

 If you are a first time visitor who is not comfortable with heights or narrow mountain roads without guardrails, you may choose to enjoy one of our comfortable 2-Hour Guided Tours rather than driving your own vehicle.

 NH STATE PARK BUILDING

-The Sherman Adams building at the summit of the mountain, managed by the NH State Park, has closed for the season.
+The Sherman Adams building at the summit, managed by the NH State Park, is open.